Work Search Can MAKE or BREAK Your Workers' Comp Case!

 Dealing with Pain During Work Search

-Even if you’re dealing with pain, mobility issues, or other limitations, you’re expected to provide consistent proof that you’re looking for jobs within your doctor-defined restrictions.
+Even if you’re dealing with pain, mobility problems, or other limitations, you still need to consistently show proof that you’re applying for jobs that fit within your doctor’s restrictions.

-Even a minor oversight in documentation can lead to your benefits being questioned or even suspended.
-This can be especially stressful for those nearing the “permanency” stage of their case, where their long-term disability status is close to being finalized.
-Insurance companies sometimes seize this transition point as a final chance to press for proof of work search efforts, so staying organized and thorough with your documentation is essential.
+Even small gaps in your documentation can put your benefits at risk of being questioned or even cut off.
+This is especially important if you’re getting close to the “permanency” stage of your case, where your long-term disability status is about to be decided.
+Insurance companies often use this stage as a last chance to demand proof of your job search efforts, so staying on top of your records and keeping everything organized is key.

 Work Search and the Permanency Stage